Authors: Dr. Cayla Iske and Dianne Cook, LVT

 Different Ways to Offer Critical Care to Your Pets

-One of the biggest benefits of Critical Care is the versatility of the product.
+One of the biggest benefits of Critical Care is its versatility.
 Depending on your animal and their willingness to eat, the feeding method can be adjusted.
 Common feeding methods include:

 - Sprinkle dry as a top dressing